-- 1. Solve the equation $3x + 3 = \frac{1}{2}x + 13$ - 2. a.
-Explain why in a rectangle, opposite sides are equal. - b.
-Show that a diagonal of a rectangle cuts it into two congruent triangles. - 3.
-Let ABCD be a parallelogram, and let M be the intersection point of the diagonals.

-- a.
-Show that triangles $\triangle AMB$ and $\triangle CMD$ are congruent.
-[Hint: use the theorem proved in class, that the opposite sides are equal, and ASA.] - b.
-Show that AM = CM, i.e., M is the midpoint of diagonal AC. - 4.
-Let ABCD be a quadrilateral such that sides AB and CD are parallel and equal (but we do not know whether sides AC and BD are parallel).
+- 1. Solve the equation $3x + 3 = \frac{1}{2}x + 13$ - 2. (a) Prove that a diagonal of a rectangle cuts it into two congruent triangles. - (b) Explain why in a rectangle, opposite sides are equal. - 3.
+Let ABCD be a parallelogram, and let M be the intersection point of the diagonals. - (a) Prove that triangles $\triangle AMB$ and $\triangle CMD$ are congruent.
+[Hint: use the parallelogram property proved in class, that in the parallelogram opposite sides are equal, and ASA.] - (b) Prove that AM = CM, i.e., M is the midpoint of diagonal AC. - 4.
+Let ABCD be a quadrilateral such that sides AB and CD are parallel and equal (but we do not know whether sides BC and AD are parallel). - (a) Prove that triangles $\triangle AMB$ and $\triangle CMD$ are congruent. - (b) Prove that sides BC and AD are indeed parallel and therefore ABCD is a parallelogram.